dubek/malc/doc/internals.md

 ### Integers

-Integers are represent as a `%mal_obj` value which has it's least significant bit set.
+Integers are represent as a `%mal_obj` value which has its least significant bit set.
 The upper 63 bits hold the integer itself.
 To represent an integer `X` as `%mal_obj`: